Early history of Uganda: Buganda

 The third type of state to emerge in Uganda was that of Buganda, on the northern shores of Lake Victoria.
 This area of swamp and hillside was not attractive to the rulers of pastoral states farther north and west.
 There, as in the nearby Haya kingdom of west Tanzania, the wealth of the ruling class continued to depend more on banana lands and groves than cattle, and no sharp caste-like distinction between farmers and herders formed.
 Buganda became a refuge area, however, for those who wished to escape rule by Bunyoro or for factions within Bunyoro who were defeated in contests for power.

 According to Rita M. Byrnes, one such group from Bunyoro, headed by Prince Kimera, arrived in Buganda early in the 15th century.
 Assimilation of refugee elements had already strained the ruling abilities of Buganda's various clan chiefs and a supraclan political organization was already emerging.
 Kimera seized the initiative in this trend and became the first effective Kabaka (ruler) of the fledgling Buganda state.
-Ganda oral traditions later sought to disguise this intrusion from Bunyoro by claiming earlier, shadowy, quasisupernatural kabakas.
+Ganda oral traditions later sought to disguise this intrusion from Bunyoro by claiming earlier, shadowy, quasi-supernatural kabakas.

 Other researchers, Baganda and historians have a different take on the origin of the Baganda and Buganda.
 Some believe that the first King or Kabaka was called Kintu and whereas some believe in a creation myth involving Kintu and Nnambi.

 Unlike the Hima caste system or the Bunyoro royal clan political monopoly, Buganda's kingship was made a kind of state lottery in which all clans could participate.
 Each new king was identified with the clan of his mother, rather than that of his father.
 All clans readily provided wives to the ruling kabaka, who had eligible sons by most of them.
 When the ruler died, his successor was chosen by clan elders from among the eligible princes, each of whom belonged to the clan of his mother.
 In this way, the throne was never the property of a single clan for more than one reign.
 Bunyoro's power began to ebb in the 18th century, with the separation of the Toro kingdom and more importantly the rise of Buganda.